-- Always look for new material to make it interesting – Magazines, newspaper, motivational books, billboards – ANYWHERE!
+- Always look for new material to make it interesting – Magazines, newspapers, motivational books, billboards – ANYWHERE!

-Those are some tips and techniques that have help me tremendously in the past.
-Hopefully they can help you feel more prepared, more accepted – and less fearful.
+Those are some tips and techniques that have helped me tremendously in the past.
+Hopefully, they can help you feel more prepared, more accepted – and less fearful.

 What strategies do you have to make speaking more comfortable?